jswistak/automatic-data-analysis/README.md

 ## Execution runtime

+### Python container

 Execution runtime is a Debian based docker container with Python 3.10 and ssh server (for remote code execution).
-On the first execution, to create image run `docker compose build`.
+On the first execution, to create image run `docker compose -f python-runtime.docker-compose.yml build`.
-Then run `docker compose up` to start the container.
-It will be available on port 8022 (ssh -p 8022 <username>@localhost).
+Then run `docker compose -f python-runtime.docker-compose.yml up` to start the container.
+It will be available on port <ssh_port> (ssh -p <ssh_port> <username>@<ssh_hostname>).

+### Jupyter notebook container

+Jupyter notebook container is an official Jupyter docker image [jupyter/datascience-notebook](https://hub.docker.com/r/jupyter/datascience-notebook) with python 3.10 kernel installed.
+You simply run `docker compose -f jupyter-notebook.docker-compose.yml up` to start the container.
+It will be available on port <jupyter_port> (http://<jupyter_hostname>:<jupyter_port>).
+Note: Notebooks will be saved in the directory specified in the configuration file.